catyeo18/safeplates/DESIGN.md

 Beautiful Soup is a Python package that could parse HTML and XML files, so we integrated it for our web scraping purposes.
 We decided to use Selenium instead of other libraries like Requests because the sites we were scraping from rendered JavaScript, and only Selenium could handle dynamically loaded webpage content.
 We experimented with ChromeDriver before switching to Headless because we did not need a visible browser UI every time we tested our app.

 #### Location
 Originally, we had desired to include geolocation.
-BUT tbc
+However, we soon realized that a user might want to research the best restaurants to go to in an area he/she is unfamiliar with ahead of time, so we chose to allow the user to manually input the location instead.

 ### User Interface
+Our goal in creating the UI was for SafePlates to be easy for the user to read and use, so our design is simple????
+TO BE CONTINUED/AXED

 ### Files
 #### Front End